 There is a principle here that we have mentioned before and that is our understanding of reality is not based primarily upon our experience of reality but rather our understanding and experiencing of reality is absed upon God’s Word.
 Our experiences of reality must be regulated and reinterpreted through God’s Word.
 In short I will believe Scripture above what my lying eyes might want to tell me.

-To the contrary some might insist that the text’s movement from recalling the Transfiguration to claiming that the Scripture is now “more fully confirmed” could be taken as a foundation for seeking certain experiences or historical events which would “prove” the truth of Scripture.
-That would be a reverse of 2 Peter’s argument.
+To the contrary some might insist that the text’s movement from recalling the Transfiguration to claiming that the Scripture is now “more fully confirmed” could be taken as a basis for seeking certain experiences or historical events which would “prove” the truth of Scripture.
+That would be a misunderstanding of 2 Peter’s argument.

-Instead, Scripture as a whole points us not to proofs and signs, but to Jesus himself as God’s coming King, as God’s promise for the world.
-Peter’s claim is that his own experience aligns with the testimony of Scripture.
-The truth of what he is claiming does not depend on that experience.
-We won’t hear voices from heaven or Jesus glorified in this life as Peter did, but our proclamation also is grounded in the tight nexus between Scripture’s witness and what we have experienced — in the Word proclaimed, and in the sacraments given, and in the fellowship of the saints known.
+Instead, Scripture as a whole points us not to proofs and signs, but to Jesus himself as God’s coming King, as God’s promise for the world. claims that this way of hearing Scripture coheres with the apostles’ own experience, but its truth does not depend on that experience.
+We ourselves probably won’t hear voices booming from heaven, but our proclamation too is rooted in the conjunction between Scripture’s witness and what we have experienced: in the Word proclaimed, and in mercy received, and in God’s glory glimpsed in the midst of community and service to our neighbors.